Low Carb Packaged Snacks: 4 Simple Ways to Pick Travel-Friendly Snacks

 - Not Too Soft.
 Some low carb packaged foods may be soft and easily ruined in a carry-on bag.
 However, this may also be true if you bake some of your favorite low carb snacks before departing for a trip.
 While, soft foods are not prohibited, they can be difficult to keep in one piece.
 So, if you bring small low carb muffins or bread from home, put them in a small, flat semi-rigid container.
 Use a container that you will not mind throwing away if asked or needed to lighten your load.

 - Not Too Big.
 Most airlines allow you to carry one carry-on bag and one personal item (a purse).
-Your one carry-one “bag” must fit in the overhead compartment.
-And your one personal item must fit underneath the seat in front of you when taking off and landing.
-Therefore, your low carb packaged snacks must fit inside one of the two bags carry-on bags mentioned.
+Your one carry-on “bag” must fit in the overhead compartment.
+And your one personal item must fit underneath the seat in front of you when the plane is taking off and landing.
+Therefore, your low carb packaged snacks must fit inside one of the two carry-on bags mentioned.
 Otherwise, if being on a low carb diet is not crucial to your diet or health, just place them in your checked bag(s).
-And be aware that your bag may or may not arrive in a timely fashion.
+And just be aware of the fact that your bag may or may not arrive in a timely manner.

 - Not To Heavy.
 Since your low carb packaged snacks are going in your carry-on or being checked in, weight is a factor.
-A carry-on bag should be light enough for you to safely lift up above your head and place in a overhead compartment without hurting yourself or anyone else.
+A carry-on bag should be light enough for you to safely lift it up above your head and place in a overhead compartment without hurting yourself or anyone else.
 And a checked bag will typically have a weight limit.
 And the weight limit can vary drastically from one airline to the next.
 I will spare you the entire story, but I will say that I left Texas with a whole lot more bags and stuff than I ended up returning to Texas with.
-I left an entire suitcase in Malaysia after dumping an throw away stuff multiple times a different airports just to get the bag checked-in.
+I left an entire suitcase in Malaysia after dumping and throwing away stuff multiple times at different airports just to get the bag at the right weight limit for checked-in.